teamchong/edgebox/patches/README.md

 These patches enable EdgeBox to generate highly optimized native C code from JavaScript, achieving **18x speedup** for recursive functions compared to interpreted execution.
 The patches are minimal, well-tested, and maintained with each QuickJS update.

 **Current patch efficiency:**
-- 16 functions exported (all actively used)
+- 20 functions exported (all actively used)
 - 0 dead code
 - Well-documented rationale for each function
+- 3 new opcodes now freezable (import, push_const8, fclosure/fclosure8)